- Usage Responsibilities

 - Secure unattended computers (e.g., log off, lock, or otherwise make inaccessible), even if you will only be away from the computer for a moment.

-- Take appropriate steps to secure information (e.g., password protection, encryption, etc.) on mobile storage devices (e.g., laptops, USB drives, cell phones, etc.).
+- Take appropriate steps to secure information (e.g., password protection, encryption, etc.) on mobile storage devices (e.g., laptops, tablets, USB drives, smartphones, etc.).

 You agree to: